PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/PerformedChart.md

 		// Do not penalize inward facing steps.
 		"MaxInwardPercentage": 1.0,
 		"InwardPercentageCutoff": 0.5,
-		// DO not penalize outward facing steps.
+		// Do not penalize outward facing steps.
 		"MaxOutwardPercentage": 1.0,
 		"OutwardPercentageCutoff": 0.5,
 	},